MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 ## Receive a call in Teams desktop (PC or Mac) from a Dynamics 365 Guides user

 > [!NOTE]
-> At this time, you can't call a Dynamics 365 Guides from Teams desktop.
+> At this time, you can't call a Dynamics 365 Guides user from Teams desktop.
 You must initiate the call from Dynamics 365 Guides.

 1. Launch the Teams app.